avyboy/aresmush/articles/mush_101.md

 * Room Name ("Welcome Room") tells you where you are.
 * Description ("The town proper is....") describes what you see.
 In OOC areas like the welcome room, this contains info for you, the player.
 In IC areas, it tells you what your character sees.
 * Contents ("Faraday") tells you who or what else is in the room with you.
-To get a closer look, type 'look <name>'.
+To get a closer look, type 'look &lt;name>'.
 * The Exits list ("[BAR] Barber") tells you where you can go from here and what you type to get there.
 In this case, typing 'BAR' (standard shorthand for 'out') will take you to the Barber's shop.
 * On some games, the room may also tell you the IC date, weather, and other special information.